australia-new-zealand-hpc-educators/IntroCourse/Lesson_1.md

 # Core concepts of HPC

+## Using HPC
+* People need to use HPC when their datasets are "too large" or processing is "too complex" for their PC.
+* HPC is the *best* tool to processing large and complex datasets
+* However due to latency and bandwdith issues, it is not always the best for visualisation.

 ## Supercomputers and HPC
 * "Supercomputer" means any single computer system that has exceptional processing power for its time.
 * One popular metric (LINPACK) is the number of floating­ point operations per second (FLOPS) such a system can carry out (http://top500.org).
 HPC Challenge and HPCG are broader, more interesting metrics.